Maita Gomez: Post-EDSA Revolution

 After Marcos’ ouster, she went back to school.
 She finished her BS in Sociology (through the non-traditional mode) at the Polytechnic University of the Philippines in Manila.
 She also worked as a manager in a private company.
 Later, she earned her MA in Development Economics at the UP School of Economics, at the University of the Philippines Diliman.

 She also co-founded the all-women political party KAIBA (Kababaihan para sa Inangbayan) in 1986.

 Maita was part of the National Council of SELDA (Samahan ng mga Ex-detainee Laban sa Detensyon at pata sa Amnestiya), which pushed for the freedom of political prisoners.
 She had also worked with other national democratic organizations such as Makabayan and the IBON Foundation.
 In 2012, she helped form the Women Work Well Foundation, which worked to help women in the Philippines find well-paying jobs.
 She was also a fellow of Action for Economic Reforms (AER), a think tank focusing on economic and fiscal policies.
-Her worked in AER covered gender economics, and government policies on public-private partnerships and mining.
+Her work in AER covered gender economics, and government policies on public-private partnerships and mining.

 Death

-On July 12, 2012, Maita died of a heart attack.
+On July 12, 2012, Maita died at age 65.
 One of her children found her dead in her home in Quezon City and realized that she had died of a heart attack in her sleep.